https://nursing.ouhsc.edu/Programs-Academics Parent Page: Programs & Academics id: 27547 Active Page: LPN to BSNid:26483

 Any Upper Division General Ed.
 Course

-• Items 1-5 are waived for those with an Associate of Arts or Associate of Science* degree from a regionally accredited college in Oklahoma.
+• Items 1-5 are waived for those with an Associate of Arts or Associate of Science degree from a public regionally accredited college in Oklahoma.

-• Items 1-6 are waived for those with a Bachelor’s degree from a regionally accredited college or university.
+• Items 1-6 are waived for those with a Bachelor’s degree from a US regionally accredited college or university.

 ^Applicants are advised to complete a general education approved statistics course.
 Approved courses can be found at: http://www.ou.edu/content/gened/courses.html.
-Statistics courses taken at other colleges and universities should have a general education notation on the OU Transfer Equivalencies Database at: https://www.ou.edu/content/admissions/transfer_equivalencies.html
+Statistics courses taken at other colleges and universities should have a general education notation on the OU Transfer Equivalencies Database at: https://www.ou.edu/content/admissions/transfer_equivalencies.html.

 Electives (must have earned 61 transfer hours prior to enrollment)